RosettaCommons/documentation/application_documentation/ligand-dock.md

 Although there is a clustering application within the Rosetta framework (the "cluster" application - see [[the documentation|cluster]] ), it is written to work primarily with protein structures, and by default works with C-alpha rmsd as the distance metric.
 Given that the Rosetta ligand\_dock application performs only limited backbone movement, and that most ligands do not have C-alpha atoms, the clusters thus obtained are unlikely to be relevant.

 A better alternative is to use the ligand-docking specific "select\_best\_unique\_ligand\_poses" application.
-This is a greedy algorithm clustering approach, which first filters structures by ligand\_is\_touching/total\_score as in the [u'Analysis of outputs'] section above.
+This is a greedy algorithm clustering approach, which first filters structures by ligand\_is\_touching/total\_score as in the [Analysis of outputs](#Analysis-of-outputs) section above.
 It then ranks structures by the interface\_delta metric, going down the list and outputting structures which are at least a given threshold of ligand-only rmsd away from any of the structures that have been output so far, up to a given maximum.
 It will also produce a file "cluster\_rms.tab" in the running directory giving the rmsd values between the output structures.

 The select\_best\_unique\_ligand\_poses application uses the "jd2-style" options to control input and output.
 Note that the ligand\_is\_touching/total\_score/interface\_delta metrics are taken from the input files and not recomputed, so only atom\_tree\_diff and silent file inputs coming from the ligand\_dock application make sense as inputs.